branko623/LEDSerialExpander/README.md

 If you are not seeing the orange on the expander board (valid data recieved), things to check:

 <ul>
-<li>1: Make sure that ground is continuous across your strip, the expander board, and your pi (or other device), and all other wiring in order.</li>
+<li>Make sure that ground is continuous across your strip, the expander board, and your pi (or other device), and all other wiring in order.</li>
-<li>2: Your UART interface may not be turned on, or may be set to a different port.
-You can test using an application called minicom, connecting your UX and RX pins on your board, and opening two terminals, the TX controlled by your TX port (like /dev/ttyS0) with command: minicom -b 9600 -o -D /dev/ttyS0 and RX connected to your RX port (usually /dev/serial0) with command: minicom -b 9600 -o -D /dev/serial0.
-Typing anything into the TX terminal should echo back on the RX window.</li>
+<li>Your UART interface may not be turned on, or may be set to a different port.
+You can test using an application called minicom, connecting your UX and RX pins on your board, and opening two terminals, the TX controlled by your TX port (like /dev/ttyS0) with command: <code>minicom -b 9600 -o -D /dev/ttyS0</code> and RX connected to your RX port (usually /dev/serial0) with command: <code>minicom -b 9600 -o -D /dev/serial0</code> Typing anything into the TX terminal should echo back on the RX window.</li>
-<li>3: The default baudrate is not syncing.
+<li>The default baudrate is not syncing.
 Set to a different rate.</li>
 </ul>